This page was last updated on 18 May at 13.10

 Read the latest statement from UNISON’s National Schools Committee here.

-All schools are now closed until further notice.
+All schools closed on 20 March.
 Some children will continue to attend school, such as those with additional needs, or the children of key workers.
 This does not mean that all key workers should send their children to school all the time.
 Children should be at home whenever possible.

-Some staff will be required to be in school to help provide the childcare that the government has asked schools to provide.
+Some staff will be required to be in school.
 However, staffing levels must be the minimum required to look after the children present.
 If the number of children reduces during the day, staff should be sent home.